top of page

 1. WHAT FOOD DO I NEED?

-All Sheepadoodles and Poochons: All of our Sheepadoodles and Poochons will be eating Purina Pro Plan High Protein Dry Puppy Food, Chicken & Rice Formula - 34 lb.
-Bag (Packaging May Vary) - you can find it here on Amazon.
+All Sheepadoodles: All of our Sheepadoodles will eat Purina Pro Plan High Protein Dry Puppy Food, Chicken & Rice Formula - 34 lb.
+The bag (Packaging May Vary) is available here on Amazon.
 It is also sold in smaller bags.
-It is one of the highest-rated and recommended brands of puppy food on the market.
+It is one of the highest-rated and recommended puppy food brands on the market.
 It has the best quality ingredients, gives them a healthy and shiny coat, and isn’t as expensive as some other brands.
 Our vet uses it, and her colleague who works at a veterinary research facility at a university says it’s the brand they recommend.
 You can find it on Amazon or at most pet-supply stores.
 It is not usually available at regular grocery stores or Wal-Mart.
 Be sure you are getting the Purina Pro Plan and not one of the cheaper options Purina offers.

 • Keep your puppy on puppy food until they are 1-2 years old, and then under the advice of your vet, switch to adult dog food.